Severe neck injury claims

-Spinal injuries are frequently life-changing, even in instances where they occur lower down the spine and do not cause total loss of independence.
-However, when the injury is situated higher up, in the region of the cervical spine, they have a greater effect on the brain and spinal cord and may cause significant loss of feeling and/or motion and, in the worst cases, may lead to tetraplegia or quadriplegia.
+Spinal injuries are frequently life-changing.
+When an injury is situated high up, in the region of the cervical spine, it may have a serious effect on the brain and spinal cord.
+This can cause significant loss of feeling and/or motion and, in the worst cases, may lead to tetraplegia or quadriplegia.

 Understanding the location of the cervical spine